PACCommunity/bitcore-node-pac/README.md

 This will create a directory with configuration files for your node and install the necessary dependencies.

-Please note that [Dash Core with additional indexing](https://github.com/snogcel/dash/tree/v0.12.1.x) must be compiled seperately.
+Please note that [Dash Core v0.12.1.x](https://github.com/dashpay/dash/tree/v0.12.1.x) will be downloaded automatically.
 Once completed the dashd binary should be placed into the &lt;dash-data-dir&gt; folder specified during node creation.

 For more information about (and developing) services, please see the [Service Documentation](docs/services.md).